enhance-dev/enhance.dev/app/docs/md/patterns/rendering-markdown.md

 It is totally possible to include custom elements in Markdown source files and then have the generated markup rendered by Enhance SSR.

 When authoring Markdown with custom elements, it is best to add blank lines around opening and closing tags.
 For example on this page we use the `doc-code` custom element to provide syntax highlighting of source code.
-In markdown, use of a custom element would look like:
+In Markdown, use of a custom element would look like:

 ```
 # Custom Elements in Markdown